Willson Contreras Preview, Player Props: Cardinals vs. Braves

 Willson Contreras At The Plate

-- Among qualified hitters in baseball, he ranks 87th in batting average, 34th in on-base percentage, and 71st in slugging.
+- Among qualifying hitters in baseball, he ranks 93rd in batting average, 38th in on-base percentage, and 76th in slugging.

-- Contreras has picked up an RBI in 31.0% of his games this year, with more than one RBI in 9.7% of his games.
-He has also produced three or more runs in four contests.
+- Contreras has driven in a run in 35 games this year (30.7%), including 11 games with more than one RBI (9.6%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.